Richard Barrington (naturalist): Natural history

-Barrington was a Fellow of the Linnean Society, a Member of the British Ornithologists' Union, and of the British Association Committee for obtaining Observations on the Migration of Birds at Light- houses and Lightships formed to study bird migration.
-He was also interested in mammals.
+Barrington was a member of the Royal Irish Academy, Royal Dublin Society, Irish Society for the Protection of Birds, Statistical and Social Inquiry Society, and the Royal Zoological Society of Ireland.
+He was a founding member of the Dublin Naturalists' Field Club.
+He was also a Fellow of the Linnean Society, a Member of the British Ornithologists' Union, and of the British Association Committee for obtaining Observations on the Migration of Birds at Light- houses and Lightships formed to study bird migration.
+He was also interested in mammals, meteorology, agriculture, wider Irish science and economics.